variety/variety/README.markdown

 ### Analyze Only Recent Documents ###

-Perhaps you have a really large collection, and you can't wait a whole day for the Schema Analyzer's results.
+Perhaps you have a really large collection, and you can't wait a whole day for the Variety's results.

 Perhaps you want to ignore a collection's oldest documents, and only see what the collection's documents' structures have been looking like, as of late.

 One can apply a "limit" constraint, which analyzes only the newest documents in a collection, like so:

-	$ mongo test --eval "var collection = 'users', limit = 1" mongoDBSchemaAnalyzer.js
+	$ mongo test --eval "var collection = 'users', limit = 1" variety.js

 Let's examine the results closely: